 The winners developed innovative business ideas in a range of areas, including construction materials, solid waste removal, electronic money transfer, food delivery, office space, and distance education.

-Kosmos is providing seed funding Mauritanian bank, and SEPCO, a waste management company, supporting two other businesses.
+Kosmos is providing seed funding to four of the companies, with Banque Mauritanienne pour le Commerce International, a large Mauritanian bank, and SEPCO, a waste management company, supporting two other businesses.